 Costs - Against a Lawyer Personally.
-Best v.
-Ranking
+Leaf Homes Limited v.
+Khan

 In Best v.
 Ranking (Ont CA, 2016) the Court of Appeal considered factors applicable to the decision to award costs personally against counsel in a proceeding: